 §133.121.
 Enforcement Action.

-Enforcement action may be taken for the following reasons.
+Enforcement is a process by which a sanction is proposed, and if warranted, imposed on an applicant or licensee regulated by the Texas Health and Human Services Commission (HHSC) for failure to comply with statutes, rules, and orders applicable to them.

 (1) Denial, suspension or revocation of a license or imposition of an administrative penalty.
-The department has jurisdiction to enforce violations of the Act or the rules adopted under this chapter.
-The department may deny, suspend, or revoke a license or impose an administrative penalty reasons if the licensee or applicant:
+The HHSC has jurisdiction to enforce violations of the Act or the rules adopted under this chapter.
+HHSC may deny, suspend, or revoke a license or impose an administrative penalty for, but not limited to the following reasons :

-(A) failure fails to comply with any provision of Health and Safety Code (HSC), Chapters 241 or 311;
+(A) failure to comply with any provision of Health and Safety Code (HSC), Chapters 241 or 311;

-(B) failure fails to comply with any provision of this chapter (25 Texas Administrative Code, Chapter 133);
+(B) failure to comply with any provision of this chapter or any other applicable laws ;

+(C) the facility, or any of its employees, commits an act which causes actual harm or risk of harm to the health or safety of a patient ;

+(D) the facility or any of its employees materially alters any license issued by HHSC;

-(C) fails to comply with a special license condition;
+(E) failure to comply with minimum standards for licensure;

+(F) failure to provide an adequate licensure application or renewal information;

-(D) failure fails to comply with an order of the department or another enforcement procedure under HSC, Chapters 241 or 311; (E) has a history of failure to comply with the rules adopted under this chapter relating to patient environment, health, safety, and rights;
+(G) failure to comply with an order of the commissioner or another enforcement procedure under HSC, Chapters 241 or 311;

+(H) a history of failure to comply with the applicable rules relating to patient environment, health, safety, and rights ;

-(F) has aided, abetted or permitted the commission of an illegal act;
+(I) the facility, or any of its employees,has aided, committed,abetted or permitted the commission of an illegal act;

-(G) has committed fraud, misrepresentation, or concealment of a material fact on any documents required to be submitted to the department or required to be maintained by the facility pursuant to the provisions of this chapter;
+(J) the facility, or any of its employees, commits fraud, misrepresentation, or concealment of a material fact on any documents required to be submitted to HHSC or required to be maintained by the facility pursuant to HSC Chapter 241 and the provisions of this chapter;

-(H) fails to timely pay administrative penalties in accordance with HSC, Chapter 241;
+(K) failure to timely pay an assessed administrative penalty as required by HHSC ;

+(L) failure to submit an acceptable plan of correction for cited deficiencies within the timeframe required by HHSC;

-(I) fails to timely implement plans of corrections to deficiencies cited by the department; or
+(M) failure to timely implement plans of corrections to deficiencies cited by HHSC within the dates designated in the plan of correction ;

-(J) fails to comply with applicable requirements within a designated probation period.
+(N) failure to comply with applicable requirements within a designated probation period; or

+(O) if the facility is participating under Title XVIII, and the Centers for Medicare and Medicaid Services terminates the hospital’s Medicare provider agreement.

 (2) Denial of a license.
-The department has jurisdiction to enforce violations of the HSC, Chapters 241 and 311 and this chapter.
-The department may deny a license if the applicant:
+HHSC has jurisdiction to enforce violations of the HSC, Chapters 241 and 311 and this chapter.
+HHSC may deny a license if the applicant:

-(A) fails to provide timely and sufficient information required by the department that is directly related to the application;
+(A) fails to provide timely and sufficient information required by HHSC that is directly related to the application;

 (B) has had the following actions taken against the applicant within the two-year period preceding the application: